syl20bnr/spacemacs-elpa-mirror/stable-melpa/htmlize-readme.txt

 non-windowing Emacs sessions but the result will be limited to colors supported by the terminal.

-htmlize aims for compatibility with Emacsen version 21 and later.
+htmlize aims for compatibility with older Emacs versions.
+Please let me know if it doesn't work on the version of GNU Emacs that you are using.
+The package relies on the presence of CL extensions;
-Please let me know if it doesn't work on the version of XEmacs or GNU Emacs that you are using.
-The package relies on the presence of CL extensions, especially for cross-emacs compatibility; please don't try to remove that dependency.
+please don't try to remove that dependency.
 I see no practical problems with using the full power of the CL extensions, except that one might learn to like them too much.

 The latest version is available at: